BYO Azure Account¶

 You’ll use these values for the Xi Frame setup below.

 A BYO cloud account created at the “customer” (highest) tier will be accessible to all hierarchical children (“organizations” and their accounts).
 If you choose to add the BYO cloud account at the “organization” tier, the BYO cloud account will only be available to the chosen organization and any accounts underneath it.
+Customer Administrators can add a BYO cloud account at the Customer or Organization level while Organization Administrators may only add a BYO cloud account at the Organization tier.

 Go to the Frame Admin view.